Skip to content

 /new

-Creates a fresh session in the current workspace.
-The previous session remains saved and can be resumed later.
+Creates a new session in the current workspace.
+Previous sessions remain saved and can be resumed anytime via the /session picker.

 Storage Location